mkdzv/mkdzv/README.md

 Principal Cybersecurity Overthinker & Part-Time Artificial Intelligence Panic Consultant.
 Director of Post-Incident Regret & Proactive Paranoia at The Firewall Freaky Guild.
 Former Lead Anxiety Engineer at APT AnxietyWare (specializing in imagining threats before they exist).
 Recovering SOC analyst who once mistook a coffee machine for a C2 server.

 # Currently Learning
-- Phishing everyone around me
-- Social engineering my own problems
+- Social engineering for my own problems & Phishing everyone around me
 - AI Powered Paranoia
 - The Art of Blaming the Cloud
 - Hacking a Hackathon